Positivity of Matui's HK Conjecture for AF Groupoids: Application to Deaconu-Renault groupoids

-The main result of this paper is Theorem \ref{thm:main}, which gives a condition on the map $\sigma:X \rightarrow X$, characterising when the corresponding groupoid C*-algebra $C^*(\mathcal{G})$ is AF embeddable.
-We prove this result by applying the commutative diagram of Section \ref{section:homology} in combination with Theorem \ref{thm:brown}.
+Here we show Theorem \ref{thm:main}, which gives a condition on the map $\sigma:X \rightarrow X$, characterising when the corresponding groupoid C*-algebra $C^*(\mathcal{G})$ is AF embeddable.
+We prove this result by applying the commutative diagram of Section \ref{section:diagram} in combination with Theorem \ref{thm:brown}.

 We begin this section by defining $\sigma_\ast(F)$ for functions $F \in C_c(c^{-1}(0), \mathbb{Z})$, using the fact that $c^{-1}(0)$ is the increasing union of the sets $R(\sigma^n)$.

 \begin{lemma} Fix $n \in \mathbb{N}$ and let $F \in C_c(R(\sigma^n), \mathbb{Z})$.
 We define $\sigma_\ast(F) \in C_c(R(\sigma^n), \mathbb{Z})$ by